Advanced Physiologic Foundations Class

 No, this class is completely online.

-Will taking this class guarantee that I get accepted into your or another CRNA program?
+Will taking this class guarantee that I get accepted into MTSA’s or another CRNA program?

-No, this class does not guarantee admission but it does help strengthen your application here at MTSA should you choose to apply to the DNAP-PD program after completing the course.
+No, this class does not guarantee admission, but it does help strengthen your application here at MTSA should you choose to apply to the DNAP-PD program after completing the course.
+We cannot speak to the policies of other CRNA programs.